Causes of Truck Accidents

 Establishing Fault in Trucking Accidents

-In the Kansas City area, the truck accident attorneys at Nash & Franciskato have the resources needed to fully investigate your truck accident.
-We gather evidence from things such as the truck’s electronic data recorders, on-board computers and global positioning systems, which help tell the story of how fast the truck was going, patterns of speed, how long the driver has been on the road and more.
-This information helps determine what caused your accident.
+In the Kansas City area, the truck accident attorneys at Nash & Franciskato have the resources needed to fully investigate your accident with a large commercial truck.
+We gather evidence from things such as the truck’s onboard computers and global positioning systems, which help tell the story of how fast the truck was going, patterns of speed, and how long the driver has been on the road.

 Our goal is to help you and your family put your lives back together by obtaining the compensation you deserve to restore your health, pay medical bills, regain a sense of security, recover lost wages, and take care of other serious consequences.